 - What are the components of the T2S COSD Framework?

 - What does T2S communicate to the process stakeholders?

 - How can the process stakeholders monitor and control the COSD process?

 - What is the concept of linking of instructions in T2S?

 - How can linked instructions be created and amended?

-- What are the validations on linked instructions and how does their settlement take place?
+- How are linked instructions validated and how does their settlement take place?

 - What are restriction types and why are they required in T2S?

-- How to setup restriction types in the T2S static data?
+- How do you set up restriction types in the T2S static data?

 - How are the various restriction types processed?